ibm-cloud-docs/openwhisk/prep.md

 You can use this method to extend the functionality of {{site.data.keyword.openwhisk_short}} actions by using other Python packages.
 {: tip}

 ### Packaging Python code with a Docker virtual environment in a .zip archive
 {: #prep_python_virtenv}

 You can package Python dependencies by using a virtual environment, `virtualenv`.
 By using the virtual environment, you can link more packages that can be installed by using [`pip`](https://packaging.python.org/tutorials/installing-packages/){: external}.

+This is the recommended approach to add additional required python packages.
+It ensures that the generated zipped action file is compatible with the Python runtime used for later execution of the action.
+{: note}

+**Before you begin**

-Before you begin, [review the packages that are included with the Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
+- [Review the packages that are included with the Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.

-Only public Docker images are supported.
-{: note}
+- The following steps assume a Linux based distribution on a processor with AMD64-based architecture to run the commands.

 Package your app by completing the following steps.

 1. Create a directory that you can use to create your virtual environment.
 In this example, a `test` directory is created on the desktop.
 After you create the `test` directory, `cd` to it.

-    ```
+    ```bash
     cd desktop; mkdir test; cd test
     ```
     {: pre}

 2. Create a [requirements.txt ![External link icon](../icons/launch-glyph.svg "External link icon")](https://pip.pypa.io/en/latest/user_guide/#requirements-files) in your file in your `test` directory that contains the `pip` modules and versions to install.

-    ```
+    ```bash
     touch requirements.txt
     ```
     {: pre}

 3. Use vim to edit the `requirements.txt` file.
 Enter the names of the `pip` modules and versions you want to install.
 In this example, `sklearn` is the module that is used.

-    ```
+    ```bash
     vim requirements.txt
     ```
     {: pre}